The practices associated with mindful awareness have been

 https://doi.org/10.1126/science.1204529

-analysis of randomized controlled trials.
-Journal of Child Psychology and
+analysis of Randomized Controlled Trials.
+Journal of Child Psychology and Psychiatry.

 https://doi.org/10.1111/jcpp.12980

-Mindfulness based interventions (MBIs) are an increasingly popular way of attempting to improve the Behavioral, cognitive and mental health outcomes of children and adolescents, though there is a suggestion that enthusiasm has moved ahead of the evidence base.
+Mindfulness based interventions (MBIs) are an increasingly popular way of attempting to improve the behavioural, cognitive and mental health outcomes of children and adolescents, though there is a suggestion that enthusiasm has moved ahead of the evidence base.
 Most evaluations of MBIs are either uncontrolled or nonrandomized trials.
-This meta-analysis aims to establish the efficacy of MBIs for children and adolescents in studies that have adopted a randomized, controlled trial (RCT) design.
+This meta-analysis aims to establish the efficacy of MBIs for children and adolescents in studies that have adopted a Randomized Controlled Trial (RCT) design.
 Across all RCTs the authors found significant positive effects of MBIs, relative to controls, for the outcome categories of Mindfulness, Executive Functioning, Attention, Depression, Anxiety/Stress and Negative Behaviors, with small effect sizes.

 These two pilot studies demonstrated that mindful awareness practices improve executive function in elementary school children.
 Children who were initially less well-regulated showed the strongest improvements subsequent to training, as compared to children in the control group who did not receive the training.
 Specifically, there was improvement in self-regulatory abilities among preschool and elementary school students who participated in an 8-week modified Mindfulness Based Stress Reduction (MBSR) training program, taught in two 30-minute sessions per week.